-If you are balance billed by an urgent care center for Urgent Care Services that were provided to you, simply mail a copy of the bill to us with your medical record number written on it.
+If you are balance billed by an urgent care center for Urgent Care Services that were provided to you, simply mail or submit online to us a copy of the bill to us with your medical record number written on it.
 Your medical record number can be found on the front of your Kaiser Permanente identification card.
-Please mail your proof to us within one (1) year at the following address:
+Please mail your proof to us within one (1) year at the following address/website: